-DO What You Love: A Conversation with Jonathan Bardahl, DO About Choosing a Specialty
+Stories from the Road: A Conversation with Jonathan Bardahl, DO, on Choosing a Specialty

 Jon Bardahl, DO, is currently training in pediatric medicine at OSF HealthCare.
 In the upcoming academic year starting in July 2020, Dr. Bardahl will be starting his fellowship in pediatric hematology-oncology at Duke University.
 Prior to medical school, Dr. Bardahl received his bachelor’s degree in biology from Governor’s State University and earned his osteopathic medical degree from Midwestern University in Chicago, Illinois.
 Throughout the years, Dr. Bardahl has been a consistent advocate for osteopathic medicine, and has been highly involved with the NBOME as a Resident Ambassador helping to spread information regarding COMLEX-USA to various student groups and stakeholder through social media.